-- Ask mentorees if their workplace has ever been evacuated, even as part of an emergency drill.
-Ask them to describe how they thought the situation was handled. - When disaster strikes, one of the most critical decisions to make is whether to remain on-site or to evacuate the premises. - C Local authorities may not always be able to provide you immediate information about what is happening or what action you should take.
-Nevertheless, immediately.
+- When disaster strikes, one of the most critical decisions to make is whether to remain on-site or to evacuate the premises. - Local authorities may not always be able to provide you immediate information about what is happening or what action you should take.
+Nevertheless, monitor local television and radio reports for official information as it becomes available. - If officially advised to evacuate, shelter-in-place or seek medical treatment, do so immediately.

-If officially advised to evacuate, shelter-in-place or seek medical treatment, do so
+- ☐ ☐ Does your company currently have a formal plan to evacuate the premises? - ☐ Are employees trained to follow the plan in case of emergency? - □ □ Are evacuation routes clearly posted? - □ □ Do you regularly practice evacuation procedures?

-- Does your company currently have a formal plan to evacuate the premises? - Are employees trained to follow the plan in case of emergency? - Are evacuation routes clearly posted? - Do you regularly practice evacuation procedures? - Suggest the mentoree review the "Make an Evacuation Plan" worksheet before attempting to complete page 4 of the Sample Emergency Plan.
-Even if the business has an evacuation plan, there may be important steps that have been overlooked.
+Review the "Make an Evacuation Plan" worksheet before attempting to complete page 4 of the Sample Emergency Plan.
+Even if your business has an evacuation plan, there may be important steps that have been overlooked.